adambard/learnxinyminutes-docs/r.html.markdown

 # ONE-DIMENSIONAL

 # Let's start from the very beginning, and with something you already know: vectors.
-# As explained above, every single element in R is already a vector
-# Make sure the elements of long vectors all have the same type
 vec <- c(8, 9, 10, 11)
 vec	#  8  9 10 11
 # We ask for specific elements by subsetting with square brackets